Using automation in the development pipeline

 Automated testing is great up to a certain point.
 You need some human intervention to confirm maximum security and quality of code.

 Deployment involves shipping a new version of a product.
 It usually takes place when there have been new fixes made, features added, or enhancements to a product.

 Automation means this can be done automatically.
 For example, our work with CR Worldwide included setting up continuous deployment.

 When we began working together, they did infrequent deploys – every few weeks or months – and a heavy leaning towards manual testing.
 Their deployments often took several hours or days to plan and execute, which meant increased overheads and wasted time.

 We changed this to deploy automatically every day, meaning once tests are run and human testing confirms no issues, little or no human intervention is needed through deployment.

 To automate or not to automate?

 Automation saves time and money for projects, while giving developers the opportunity to focus on the more enjoyable aspects of their role.
-By automating the daily, mundane, administrative-like tasks, you reserve your resources for the complex tasks that have higher stakes.
+By automating the daily, mundane, administrative-like tasks, you free up the team to focus on the complex tasks that have higher stakes.

 But there are other benefits to consider.
 Think about how long someone else has to wait for you to do a certain task.
 By getting it done quicker, how much time and money are you saving them?
 How often will you make a mistake?
 And how much time might be spent fixing this mistake?

-When it comes to deciding whether or not to automate, you need to question how often you do the task and how long it takes to complete.
+When it comes to deciding whether to automate, you need to question how often you do the task.
+On top of that, how long it takes to complete?
 There are costs to automation as well.
 Sometimes, it may cost more to try to automate something than it would save you.
 And in these instances, automation might not be the best choice.